Curriculum Enrichment – Through Outdoor Learning

 - On site activities, we can bring our activities to your school.

 - Off site activities, we can deliver highly focused sessions at dedicated sites.
-For example, geology on an underground lead mine adventure or geography on a hill walking session.
+For example, geology and geography on a hill walking session.

 - Team building and problem-solving activities.

 - Residential visits, we provide adventure activity residential visits with a strong emphasis on curriculum enrichment through outdoor learning.

 Whichever activities are involved, we guarantee the youngsters will be learning by doing, thinking outside the box, working as a team, getting muddy, speaking, listening, thinking and most important of all – having fun as they learn.
 Pinpoint Adventure is fully committed to the increasing body of evidence which shows that being outdoors is simply a wonderful learning environment; as Hilary Harriman comments in her book The Outdoor Classroom ‘In many cases, the outdoor environment is far more practical and more effective for some learning experiences than the indoor environment’.

 The list of possible themes and activities involved in curriculum enrichment is huge, but a small selection would include: life in a developing country, India, explorers, water, rivers, beach studies, geology and volcanoes, rocks and soils, animals and animal houses, Anglo-Saxons, indigenous peoples around the world, life as a lead miner, speaking and listening, problem solving, team work activities / team building sessions, forest schools and bushcraft.

 We currently work with several nurseries, early years groups, primary and secondary schools across Northumberland, the North East of England and Cumbria, North West England.
 We will be delighted to discuss the many options and huge range of activities that are possible.
 We can provide curriculum enrichment through outdoor learning activity sessions for all ages and abilities, including adults and children with special educational needs and disabilities.